 [Rule 9.1 amended: Gazette 12 Aug 2008 p.
 3537.]

 9.2.
-Determination by Court of remuneration of administrator (Corporations Act s.
-449E(1)(c) & (1A)(c)) (Form 16)
+Determination of remuneration of external administrator (Insolvency Practice Schedule s.
+60-10(1)(c) and (2)(b)) (Form 16)

-(1) This rule applies to an application by the administrator of a company under administration, or of a deed of company arrangement, for an order under the Corporations Act section 449E(1)(c) or (1A)(c) determining the administrator’s remuneration.
+(1) This rule applies in relation to an application for a determination under the Insolvency Practice Schedule section 60-10(1)(c) or (2)(b) specifying remuneration that an external administrator of a company is entitled to receive for necessary work properly performed by the external administrator in relation to the external administration.

+Note: The Insolvency Practice Schedule section 60-10 does not apply in relation to the remuneration of a provisional liquidator or a liquidator appointed by ASIC under the Corporations Act section 489EC: see the Insolvency Practice Schedule section 60-2.

-(2) At least 21 days before filing an originating process, or interlocutory process, seeking the order, the administrator must serve a notice in accordance with Form 16 of the administrator’s intention to apply for the order, and a copy of any affidavit on which the administrator intends to rely, on the following persons —
+(2) At least 21 days before filing an originating process, or interlocutory process, seeking the determination, the external administrator must serve a notice in accordance with Form 16 of the external administrator’s intention to apply for the determination, and a copy of any affidavit on which the external administrator intends to rely, on the following persons —

-(a) each creditor who was present, in person or by proxy at any meeting of creditors;
+(a) each creditor who was present, in person or by proxy, at any meeting of creditors;

-(b) each member of any committee of creditors or committee of inspection;
+(b) each member of any committee of inspection;

-(c) if there is no committee of creditors or committee of inspection, and no meeting of creditors has been convened and held, each of the 5 largest (measured by amount of debt) creditors of the company;
+(c) if there is no committee of inspection, and no meeting of creditors has been convened and held — each of the 5 largest (measured by amount of debt) creditors of the company;

 (d) each member of the company whose shareholding represents at least 10% of the issued capital of the company.

-(3) Within 21 days after the last service of the documents mentioned in subrule (2), any creditor or contributory may give to the administrator a notice of objection to the remuneration claimed, stating the grounds of objection.
+(3) Within 21 days after the last service of the documents mentioned in subrule (2), any creditor or contributory may give to the external administrator a notice of objection to the remuneration claimed, stating the grounds of objection.

-(4) If the administrator does not receive a notice of objection within the period mentioned in subrule (3) —
+(4) If the external administrator does not receive a notice of objection within the period mentioned in subrule (3) —

-(a) the administrator may file an affidavit, made after the end of that period, in support of the originating process, or interlocutory process, seeking the order stating —
+(a) the external administrator may file an affidavit, made after the end of that period, in support of the originating process, or interlocutory process, seeking the determination stating —

 (i) the date, or dates, when the notice and affidavit required to be served under subrule (2) were served; and

-(ii) that the administrator has not received any notice of objection to the remuneration claimed within the period mentioned in subrule (3);
+(ii) that the external administrator has not received any notice of objection to the remuneration claimed within the period mentioned in subrule (3);

 and

-(b) the administrator may endorse the originating process, or interlocutory process, with a request that the application be dealt with in the absence of the public and without any attendance by, or on behalf of, the administrator; and
+(b) the external administrator may endorse the originating process, or interlocutory process, with a request that the application be dealt with in the absence of the public and without any attendance by, or on behalf of, the external administrator; and

 (c) the application may be so dealt with.

-(5) If the administrator receives a notice of objection within the period mentioned in subrule (3), the administrator must serve a copy of the originating process, or interlocutory process, seeking the order on each creditor or contributory who has given a notice of objection.
+(5) If the external administrator receives a notice of objection within the period mentioned in subrule (3), the external administrator must serve a copy of the originating process, or interlocutory process, seeking the determination on each creditor or contributory who has given a notice of objection.

-(6) An affidavit in support of the originating process, or interlocutory process, seeking the order must —
+(6) An affidavit in support of the originating process, or interlocutory process, seeking the determination must —

-(a) include evidence of the matters mentioned in the Corporations Act section 449E(4); and
+(a) include evidence of the matters mentioned in the Insolvency Practice Schedule section 60-12; and

-(b) state the nature of the work performed or likely to be performed by the administrator; and
+(b) state the nature of the work performed or likely to be performed by the external administrator; and

 (c) state the amount of remuneration claimed; and

-(d) include a summary of the receipts taken and payments made by the administrator; and
+(d) include a summary of the receipts taken and payments made by the external administrator; and

-(e) state particulars of any objection of which the administrator has received notice; and
+(e) state particulars of any objection of which the external administrator has received notice; and

-(f) if the administration is continuing, give details of any matters delaying the completion of the administration.
+(f) if the external administration is continuing —give details of any matters delaying the completion of the external administration.

-[Rule 9.2 inserted: Gazette 12 Aug 2008 p.
-3538-9.]
+[Rule 9.2 inserted: SL 2021/121 r.
+23.]